If someone were to ask me “what are the two most delicate foods to cook”, I would have to answer:

 If you use an electric crepe maker the answer is YES.
 If you use a carbon steel crepe maker you can get along without it because you can lift the pan to move the mixture around the pan while it is still liquid.

-What is the Best Oil to Making Crepes?
+What is the Best Oil for Making Crepes?

 I have always had great success with using unsalted butter.
 It would be interesting to try coconut oil for a different taste.
 I would not use olive oil or any of the other oils other than butter and coconut oil.
 Here is a link to Amazon for the coconut oil I use.